Guide to Garth: What you need to know if you’re going to Saturday’s concert at Arrowhead

-KANSAS CITY, Mo. — More than 70,000 country music fans are expected to pack Arrowhead Stadium Saturday night for the Garth Brooks concert.
+KANSAS CITY, Mo. — More than 70,000 country music fans are expected to pack GEHA Field at Arrowhead Stadium on Saturday night for the Garth Brooks concert.

 Arrowhead announced Wednesday that all concert guests will be asked to wear a mask when in enclosed areas of the stadium.
 This rule is for everyone, unless you are actively eating or drinking.